 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Indeed, this matter requires an extensive and complete review in my estimation, as usually the three regional headquarter communities receive the most infrastructure and services, Iqaluit, Rankin Inlet and Cambridge Bay.

-I want the minister to concur here, that smaller non-decentralized communities need to be included to increase their local development and beneficial services locally.
+Indeed, this matter requires an extensive and complete review in my estimation, as usually the three regional headquarter communities receive the most infrastructure and services, which are Iqaluit, Rankin Inlet, and Cambridge Bay.
+I want the minister to concur here that smaller nondecentralized communities need to be included to increase their local development and beneficial services locally.
 As I mentioned earlier, due to the existing infrastructure required to house aircraft, Sanirajak would not require the level of investment compared to others.

-There are always helicopters operating locally every year, and our community already houses the North Warning system that could easily accommodate the emergency services, the company I believe is called ATCO, and they are located in Sanirajak and with these many factors, I believe it would make the most sense to move it there.
+There are always helicopters operating locally every year and our community already houses the North Warning System that could easily accommodate the emergency services.
+I believe the company is called ATCO and they are located in Sanirajak.
+With these many factors, I believe it would make the most sense to move it there.

-Can the minister commit also to make Sanirajak a choice for search and rescue operations in line with increasing our smaller communities' development and to include all options when reviewing the factors of this?
-Not just for emergency preparedness, but also for other important matters.
+Can the minister also commit to make Sanirajak a choice for search and rescue operations in line with increasing our smaller communities' development and to include all options when reviewing the factors of this, not just for emergency preparedness but also for other important matters?